vitucordeiro/genmusic-front/README.md

 ## Description

-GenMusicis an open-source project under development that aims to generate personalized Spotify playlists based on user-described emotions.
+Genmusic is an open-source project under development that aims to generate personalized Spotify playlists based on user-described emotions.

 ## Features